FALL 2018 CREATIVE WRITING CLASSES

 Click for detailed Course Descriptions.

-Meeting on Tuesday afternoons from 3:00 - 4:00 in HU105, the Creative Writing Club complements creative writing course work by providing yet another venue for discussion and exploration of writing, including your own written work.
+Meeting on Thursday afternoons from 3:00 - 4:00 in HU105, the Creative Writing Club complements creative writing course work by providing yet another venue for discussion and exploration of writing, including your own written work.
 While students enrolled in creative writing classes can be expected to have interest in the club, membership is open to all MPC students, so members benefit by the presence of a wider community of writers.
+Joshua Converse is the club's faculty advisor.

 The club plans and conducts campus events each semester, including poetry readings and the annual Banned Books Week Read-Out and Book Raffle.